WASmars/ESP32CAM-OV7725-TFT-ambilight/README.md

-## this is only personal project, not really an expert in ESP32 and coding, the code is really messy and may have only little support from me.
+## this is only personal project, not really an expert in ESP32 and coding, the code is really messy
+***if you got good setting on the OV7725 camera, please share for everyone as starting parameter***

-# latest update
+- latest update
 	- ***2023 Nov.***: update the LED location in the frame buffer calculation excel

 # ESP32-cam with OV7725, ili9341 320x240 TFT and WS2815 for ambilight